 Buying a petrol station in South Africa

-Petrol stations are popular acquisitions, with steady footfall, an essential product and a convenience-store income stream, but they are among the most heavily regulated businesses you can buy.
-Fuel retailing is governed by the Petroleum Products Act and overseen by the Department of Mineral Resources and Energy (DMRE), and the licences do not simply move with the keys.
-This guide covers what fuel-sector buyers must verify before they commit, and works through a simple forecourt profit example so you can see where the money really comes from.
+Petrol stations are popular acquisitions, with steady footfall, an essential product and a convenience store income stream, but they are among the most heavily regulated businesses you can buy.
+Fuel retailing is governed by the Petroleum Products Act and handled through the petroleum resources regulator.
+Current government structures point to the Department of Mineral and Petroleum Resources, while some older official pages and forms still use DMRE wording.
+The licences do not simply move with the keys.
+This guide covers what fuel sector buyers must verify before they commit, and works through a simple forecourt profit example so you can see where the money really comes from.

 1. The licences you actually need

-Two licences sit at the centre of every fuel deal, both administered by the DMRE under the Petroleum Products Act:
+Two licences sit at the centre of every fuel deal under the Petroleum Products Act:

-A change of ownership or operator typically requires the licence to be amended or re-issued through the Controller of Petroleum Products.
+A change of ownership or operator typically requires the licence to be amended or reissued through the Controller of Petroleum Products and the responsible petroleum resources department.
 It is not automatic.
-The application needs a complete document pack, and the timeline sits outside your control, so treat licence transfer as a non-negotiable suspensive condition of your purchase and agree in writing who operates and earns from the station while the application is processed.
+The application needs a complete document pack, and the timeline sits outside your control, so treat licence transfer as a non negotiable suspensive condition of your purchase and agree in writing who operates and earns from the station while the application is processed.
 Confirm too that the existing licences are clean, current and free of any compliance findings, because you do not want to inherit an enforcement problem along with the keys.

 2. The supplier (oil company) agreement